-The plans reveal a general failure of Member States to integrate water protection and the WFD's environmental objectives for Europe's waters with other policies, in particular energy, agriculture, and infrastructure policies.
-Twenty years after the adoption of the WFD, EU Member States continue to channel enormous amounts of public funds into environmentally harmful activities, which counteract and hinder the achievement of a good ecological, chemical and quantitative status for our waters.
-Mainstreaming sustainable water management in all EU and national policies must remain a key priority.
+The plans reveal a general failure of Member States to integrate water protection and the WFD's environmental objectives for Europe's waters into other policies, in particular energy, agriculture and infrastructure policies.
+These sectors are among the main drivers of environmental degradation and aquatic biodiversity loss affecting Europe's rivers, lakes and groundwater resources.
+Twenty years after the adoption of the WFD, EU Member States continue to channel enormous amounts of public funds into environmentally harmful activities. which counteract and prohibit the achievement of a good ecological, chemical and quantitative status of our waters.
+Mainstreaming sustainable water management in all EU policies must remain a key priority.
+As long as EU policies negatively impact European waters, the successes of the WFD will remain limited.
+The RBMPs should therefore be seen as a key vehicle to help bring other policies in line with achieving good water status.

-According to the occasionally ambiguous or incomplete information included in the assessed draft plans (except for Finland), most of the water bodies will not reach good status by 2027.
-Such a weak implementation of the WFD's latest RBMPs, if not significantly improved in the final version of the plans, would be counterproductive to the ambition of the European Green Deal.

-According to the WFD, the draft plans must undergo a six-month public consultation phase and be finalised by the end of 2021.
-During this time, we recommend that EU Member States address the shortcomings identified in the draft plans and raise their commitments to achieve significant progress towards the Water Framework Directive's objectives.
+According to the sometimes ambiguous or incomplete information included in the assessed draft plans (except for Finland), most of the water bodies will not reach good status by 2027.
+Such a weak implementation of the WFD's latest RBMPs, if not significantly improved in the final version of the plans, would be very counterproductive to the ambition of the European Green Deal.
+The draft plans must undergo a six-month public consultation phase and be finalised by the end of 2021.
+During this time, we recommend that EU Member States address the shortcomings identified in the draft plans, and raise their commitments to make significant progress towards the Water Framework Directive's objectives.
 They must aim to halt freshwater biodiversity loss and put an end to Europe's unsustainable water management.